 • Health and age of the dog

 If you are interested in adopting a dog from our service, then we need to collect some information from you so that we can match your environment and requirements with those of available rescue dogs.

 You may have a particular dog in mind already - from the list of those available on our web site.
 Your preference will be considered; however we will not re-home a dog unless we are reasonably confident in a successful outcome, so it is necessary for us to profile both the dog and potential home to check their compatibility.
 If there is no suitable dog immediately available, we can hold your details on file and contact you when a new rescue is received which matches your situation.

-The Club is a non-profit organisation, however a standard fee of $250-00 is payable for an adoptive dog ($500 for puppies under nine months old).
+The Club is a non-profit organisation, however a standard fee of $290-00 is payable for an adoptive dog under 8 years old (for puppies under nine months old contact us).
 This supports our service by helping to cover our operating costs (food, foster and veterinary care, transportation etc.) and allows us to keep the service alive.

 Note that all rescues are vaccinated, de-sexed and wormed before leaving for their new home.
 Puppies too young to be de-sexed will be fostered (potentially by a future adoptive home) until such time as they can be de-sexed prior to adoption.

 Note that we are only able to assist with rehoming dogs currently resident in the State of Victoria, Australia.
 If you are resident elsewhere in Australia, you are welcome to use this service, however you may have to provide for transportation of the dog from Melbourne.
 If you reside overseas, there are many other organisations providing a rescue service for Siberian Huskies ... see the further information section for a start.